 When we age, calcium deposits can be found in many parts of our bodies.
-Calcification of the walls of the arteries is common in people aged 65 and older.
-Calcification of the breasts is often seen in women after the age of 50.
+Calcification in the arterial walls is common in people aged 65 and older.

-So, to some degree calcification of arteries and internal organs can be regarded as a normal part of aging.
+So, to some degree, calcification of arteries can be regarded as a normal part of aging.

 Coronary Artery Disease

-In the early 1960’s several risk factors for atherosclerosis and coronary artery disease were defined.
-Since then it has repeatedly been documented that smoking, lipid disorders, and high blood pressure are associated with increased risk.
-Other conditions that predispose to coronary artery disease are family history, insulin resistance, physical inactivity, mental stress and depression.
+In the early 1960s, several risk factors for coronary artery disease were defined.
+Since then, it has repeatedly been documented that smoking, high LDL-cholesterol, and high blood pressure are associated with increased risk.

 Coronary Artery Calcification